Personal

 Disputes that arise over the content of Wills or a family estate can be extremely stressful.
 Our team can help to resolve the problems and provide advice in relation to many contested probate matters.

-The first step to resolving your dispute is to establish the legal position regarding your situation.
+The first step to resolving your disputed probate is to establish the legal position regarding your situation.
 Glanvilles have a team of solicitors who are fully experienced in contentious probate matters and are able to assist clients in resolving probate disputes of all kinds.

 • Claims under the Inheritance (Provision for Family and Dependants) Act 1975